This blog may contain affiliate links. Read our disclosure policy for more info.

 San Jose has many rental companies, and browsing Discover Cars makes it less overwhelming!
 Always check rental conditions before booking, especially the driver’s minimum age (which in Costa Rica is often 25 years old!).
 You’ll still find some with a minimum age of 21, but they usually come with a young driver’s fee, which is common in most countries.

 For pickup, bring your passport, valid driver’s license, credit card in the driver’s name, and enough credit available for the security deposit (though this price will vary)!
-Insurance is a must, but the summary price on Discover Cars includes full coverage, so there are no surprise extras when you show up to grab the keys!
+Insurance is a must, but the summary price on Discover Cars includes full coverage (and the mandatory Costa Rica insurance), so there are no surprise extras when you show up to grab the keys!

 When we can’t quite sneak a rental car into our budget, taking shuttles is the next best thing!
 You’ll have less freedom than with a rental, but shuttles do come with some major perks.